justinchoi001/liferay-learn-0/commerce/installation-and-upgrades/installation-guide/installation-overview/README.md

 # Installation Overview

-This Installation Overview article provides a roadmap on how to install Liferay Commerce.
+This Installation Overview article is a reference for how to install Liferay Commerce.
+The article details prerequisites, information about required software, installation and deployment, and how to maintain Liferay Commerce.

 Liferay Commerce is built on Liferay DXP 7.1.
 Therefore, it is necessary to install Liferay Digital Experience Platform first before installing Liferay Commerce.

+## Prerequisites

+Before installing, consult the systems requirements and the Liferay DXP deployment documentation.

-## System Requirements
+### System Requirements

-See the [Liferay Commerce 2.0 Compatibility Matrix](https://help.liferay.com/hc/en-us/articles/360029167132?flash_digest=a2eb82f2ee45d8b42fdb1bd532d39f5f63959f30) to view the list of supported technologies.
+See the [Liferay Commerce 2.0 Compatibility Matrix](https://web.liferay.com/documents/14/21598941/Liferay+Commerce+2.0+Compatibility+Matrix/0ed97477-f5a7-40a6-b5ab-f00d5e01b75f) to view the list of supported technologies.

-## Deployment Checklist
+### Liferay DXP Deployment Checklist

-Here is the [Liferay Digital Experience Platform 7.1 Deployment Checklist](https://www.liferay.com/documents/10182/3292406/Liferay+DXP+7.1+Deployment+Checklist/cacaac23-9e02-411a-dcc9-adf86f95c513) whitepaper about Liferay DXP's architecture, environments, and performance tuning.
+See the [Liferay Digital Experience Platform 7.1 Deployment Checklist](https://www.liferay.com/documents/10182/3292406/Liferay+DXP+7.1+Deployment+Checklist/cacaac23-9e02-411a-dcc9-adf86f95c513).
+This checklist contains information about Liferay DXP's architecture, environments, and performance tuning.

-## Installation Roadmap
+## Installing Liferay Commerce

-Liferay offers several methods of installing Liferay DXP and Commerce.
+Liferay offers several methods of installing Liferay Commerce.

 ### Using a Bundle